wburgos/ootr-barren-stones/README.md

 Note: The rewards are randomized normally like they would with a regular S6 seed generation.
 The script then checks which dungeon got a stone and marks it as pre-completed.

-If you get a stone on Links Pocket reward then you'll only have 2 pre-completed dungeons instead of 3 (the other 2 stones).
+If you get a stone on Links Pocket reward then you'll only have 2 pre-completed dungeons instead of 3 (wherever the other 2 stones are).